ebourg/StrataDocs/pages/docs/basics/standard_ref_data.md

 | Fri/Sat    | No holiday dates     | Friday/Saturday   |    |
 | Thu/Fri    | No holiday dates     | Thursday/Friday   |    |

-Note that most holiday calendars have a constant in `HolidayCalendarIds`.
+Holiday calendars have a constant in `HolidayCalendarIds`.
-For those that do not, the identifier can be created dynamically using `HolidayCalendarId.of(name)`.
+The identifier can also be created dynamically using `HolidayCalendarId.of(name)`.

 ## Indices